-The ultimate number of conduits required to provide for the estimated ultimate capacity of the telecommunications/central office building shall be installed in the vault wall initially.
-As a minimum, these conduits must extend out from the office to a sufficient distance to ensure that the conduit approach will not be blocked by foreign substructures that may be placed at a later date.
+The ultimate number of conduits required to provide for the estimated ultimate capacity of the telecommunications/central office/central control building shall be installed in the vault wall initially.
+As a minimum, these conduits must extend out from the buildings to the first MH to ensure that the conduit approach will not be blocked by foreign substructures that may be placed at a later date.
 Consideration must be given to initially placing any portion of the conduit run which may cross the street or road.

-6. Entrance Conduit Grade or Slope
+6. Entrance Conduit Grade or Drain Slope

-The grade or slope of central office building entrance conduits shall be away from the building (minimum of 25 mm per 30 m).
+The grade or slope of telecommunications /central office/central control building entrance conduits shall be away from the building structure at minimum of 25 mm per 30 m.